 After visiting the tortoise ranch, he headed to our hotel in Puerto Ayora, a bustling small town and gateway to many Galapagos tours.
 We spent two full days here before leaving for our cruise aboard the Celebrity Xploratiion.

 We went on two excursions over the next two days.
 The first was to Pinzon Island, hoping to see the Galapagos White-tipped Reef Shark.
 On our way there, we cruised along the cliffs and saw many blue-footed boobies hanging out on the cliffs.
 We seemed so close that we could almost reach out and touch them!
 As we reached the area where the sharks usually are, we donned our snorkel gear and jumped in.
-We saw several different types of fish and a couple of turtles but no sharks.
+We saw several different types of fish and a couple of turtles, but no sharks.
 After about an hour of snorkeling, we headed towards a place called La Fe, where we snorkeled some more and then went on a nature walk where we saw more blue-footed boobies, marine iguanas and walked through mangroves to see different types of cactus and other types of plants.

 Once arriving at our ship and settling in, we were informed that after a short sail, we would be heading out on the first of our excursions, all of which were included in the cost of the cruise.
 Our first stop was Black Turtle Cove, Baltra Island.
 We took a panga, a rigid inflatable (RIB) boat ride through the marsh.
 We observed several types of birds and numerous sea turtles, some mating!
 Afterward, it was back to the ship for dinner and a chance to get to know our fellow shipmates.

 Before dinner, a briefing was held to explain the following day’s itinerary and activities.
 This would be the routine for the remainder of the cruise.
 See the schedule below for our first full day.
-The day started with a nature walk o the lava fields of Santiago Island.
+The day started with a nature walk on the lava fields of Santiago Island.
 The last eruption was in the early 1900’s.
 Being relatively young, you could see all of the details and variations in the lava.
 It was very interesting.

 Afterward, we set sail for our next stop, Isabella Island, to visit Urbina Bay and Tagus Cove.
-Isabella Island is a seahorse-shaped island and home to five active volcanos, one of which last erupted in May 2015.
+Isabella Island is a seahorse-shaped island and home to five active volcanoes, one of which last erupted in May 2015.
 The day started with a nature walk followed by snorkeling off the beach.
-In the afternoon, we went snorkeling off the panga boat in search of white-tipped reef sharks and giant manta rays.
+In the afternoon, we snorkeled off the panga boat in search of white-tipped reef sharks and giant manta rays.
 The afternoon concluded with yet another short nature walk.
 As you can imagine, everyone was exhausted by the end of the day.

 When we returned to our ship, we notified the head guide, Gustavo, who then sent my video of the tortoise to the National Park rangers.
 With their approval, the captain, our naturalists, and several crew members set off to the last known location of the tortoise, where they met with the park rangers and rescued the tortoise!!
 The rangers said it was about 25-30 years old, and it was lucky that we happened by.
 We named him Lucky!